Tempo logotype

 Creating accurate project schedules, schedules you can commit to, that meet the expectations of customers, company leadership, project managers, and peers, is daunting.
 No one wants to disappoint, and no one wants to be stressed trying to meet an unrealistic project deadline.
 Your approach to estimating task durations and building a project schedule impacts project execution and success from day one.

-Ranged estimation helps set you up for successful project execution, as you can see best case and worst case outcome from the onset and manage that uncertainty along the way.
+Ranged estimation helps set you up for successful execution because you can see the best-case and worst-case outcomes from the start, and manage that uncertainty as work unfolds.

 What can ranged estimation address?